-Since AIM's implementation in 1988, the program has been developed in alignment with the California State Visual and Performing Arts Framework and the SFUSD's Visual and Performing Arts Framework for elementary grades, plus the Frameworks for the curricular focus of each given year, i.e., language arts, history, geography, social studies, science, or the visual arts.
+Since AIM's implementation in 1988, the program has been developed in alignment with the California State Visual and Performing Arts Framework and the SFUSD's Visual and Performing Arts Framework for elementary grades, plus the Frameworks for the curricular focus of each given year, either language arts, history, geography, social studies, science, or the visual arts.
 Teaching the AIM curriculum in the classroom reinforces many of the outlined goals.
-Nationally prescribed content standards in music, created in response to Goals 2000 legislation, are also addressed through the AIM curriculum.
+AIM supports the SFUSD's new Common Core Curriculum and addresses nationally prescribed content standards in music.